enoughishan/Image_convo/README.md

 - The ASCII output area is initially empty
 - Clicking the Convert button:
   - Processes the image array
-  - Renders the colored ASCII HTML
+  - Renders the colored ASCII
   - Enables download of `ascii.txt`

 ---